Yoake2000/Linux-Documentations/pages/AMD P-State EPP Scaling Driver Configuration For Ryzen Laptops.md

 		  sudo systemctl restart auto-cpufreq.service
 		  ```
 - # Notes:
 	- This guide is heavily inspired by a [Lemmy.world post](https://lemmy.world/post/3081149)that discusses on how to configure the AMD P-States EPP driver.
-This guide though tries to present it into
+This guide though tries to organize the information from the post with more sources regarding some terms and configurations and is focused on automatically adjusting the CPU g